troclaux/notes/web_development.md

 ### Single Page Application (SPA)

 - dynamically updates the content on a single page without requiring full page reload
-  - only necessary data is fetched from the server, and Javascript updates the view on the client side
+  - only necessary data is fetched from the server and javascript updates the view on the client side
 - composed by a single html page
 - client-side rendering
 - asynchronous data fetching